 For guidance on using your military education benefits at Bossier Parish Community College, please contact Susan Stakes in Building A, Room 138.

 The net cost on the Financial Aid Shopping Sheet merely reflects a calculation showing the estimated cost of attendance minus the total grants and scholarships awarded to you based on your eligibility after filing the FAFSA.
-It does not reflect the amount which you are responsible to pay after your VA educational benefits are applied, and it does not factor in personal choices that may increase or reduce your actual cost of attendance.
+It does not reflect the amount which you are responsible to pay after your individual awards are applied, and it does not factor in personal choices that may increase or reduce your actual cost of attendance.

 Federal Work-Study is not part of any student’s initial financial aid award at Bossier Parish Community College.
 If you wish to work on campus, you are encouraged to explore your options through BPCC’s Career Services Office in Building F.